 Add customer assets from different accounts to work orders

 You can configure the system to allow customer assets related to accounts other than the work order service account, to be noted on work orders.
 This configuration helps in scenarios where an asset may be owned by a service provider, yet work orders need to be created for the customer who is currently using the asset, like with a rental or lease.

 This configuration is also helpful for warranty scenarios where an asset may be owned by the consumer, yet the work order needs to be associated to the manufacturer account who is responsible for the warranty.

 For more information, see the video: Disable customer asset validations and suggest account reparenting

 Go to Settings > Field Service Settings > Work Order Booking section.

 When adding customer assets to work orders, this setting will allow you to search across all assets in the system, not just assets related to the work order service account.

 Set Suggest Reparenting Customer Assets to Yes to give work order creators the option change the service account of the work order to match the account of the customer asset.

 - Booking alerts, which can display helpful reminders on the schedule board, can be related to customer assets, among many other records.

-- Field Service Mobile supports adding 3D models to customer assets that serve as three-dimensional knowledge articles.
+- Field Service Mobile (Xamarin) supports adding 3D models to customer assets that serve as three-dimensional knowledge articles.
 3D models give technicians a better idea of the asset they're working on.